 It’s level benefit term life insurance, not term life insurance – there’s a difference.

 Level benefit term life insurance means the death benefit remains the same, but the premiums increase approximately every 5 years, making it costly.

 There’s one way to protect yourself from losing your AARP life insurance after 80.

-You can convert your policy to a permanent life insurance policy, aka whole life insurance.
+You can convert your policy to permanent life insurance, aka whole life insurance.
 This policy doesn’t expire, and the death benefit never changes for as long as you live.
 You don’t have to take any medical tests or qualify in any way for the conversion either.

 Alternatives for AARP After 80